I did not have ambitions 2017. It should have been a year of taking stock - and it was, in a good way.

 This book belongs in a class of its own.
 In a nutshell, antifragility is the opposite of fragility.
 This definition goes beyond robustness.
 Taleb applies his ideas to very diverse aspects of life and work - from medicine (and detrimental iatrogenics), personal fitness, to politics and science / innovation.
 He has the deepest respect for small business owners and artisans - he is less kind to university professors, particularly those specialized in economics and employed managers, particularly those of banks.
 Some of Taleb’s ideas appear simple (to comprehend, not necessarily to put into practice), often of the What my grandmother told me variety – which he does not deny.
 But he can make a nerd like me wonder if some things are probably – simply that simple.
 In case you are not convinced he also publishes scientific papers loaded with math jargon.
 Taleb mischievously mentions that his ideas called too trivial and obvious have been taken seriously after he translated them into formal jargon.

-I have always wondered why my English articles about science, career (and the universe and everything) have different tone than my German ones.
+I have always wondered why my English articles about science, career (and the universe and everything) have a different tone than my German ones.

 The English version dated 2008 differed from the German version.
 After reading Bertrand Russell I dare to say that my English way of thinking about science was more Russell-like whereas my German version was a little bit too fluffy and written in 'longing for consensus mode'.
 Probably the statement on 'popular science books' was a bit too harsh.